Image SEO: Search Engine Optimization For Images

 This one is essential for SEO as well, and if you’re using WordPress it’s done for you since it was added by default from version 4.4.
 Images should have the attribute.
 Which makes it possible to serve a different image per screen width — especially useful for mobile devices.
 As a result, top tips on how to optimize web images for SEO.

 Compress Image Size For SEO

 Image SEO is the sum of several elements.
 With Google getting better at recognizing elements in images every day, it makes sense to make sure the image and all its elements contribute to good user experience as well as SEO.
-It would be foolish to try to kid Google.
-In conclusion, keep these things in mind when adding an image on your site:
+It would be not very smart to try to kid Google.
+In conclusion, keep these things in mind when adding an image to your site:

 - Reduce file size for faster loading

 - Use a relevant image that matches your text